asterics/P4AllBuildingBlocks/README.md

 The building blocks can be used in two ways depending on your requirements:

-* Option 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/Licensing_Packaging_Asterics_2_8_Prep/bin/APE#ape-copy).You can use the resulting folder and **bundle and deploy it together with your software**.
+* Option 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/master/bin/APE#ape-copy).You can use the resulting folder and **bundle and deploy it together with your software**.

-* Option 2: Create a **native installer** and **native launcher** for your platform of choice - currently Windows (.msi, .exe) and Linux (.deb)
+* Option 2: Create a **native installer** and **native launcher** for your platform of choice - currently Windows (.msi, .exe), Linux incl.
+Raspberry Pi (.deb) and Mac OSX (.dmg)

-The behaviour of APE-copy and the native installer creation can be configured in the file ```APE.properties```.
+The behaviour of APE-copy and the native installer creation can be configured in the file [```APE.properties```](APE.properties).
 There you can define model files, copy modes, application name and version and optionally embed a JRE (Java Runtime Environment) into your installer.

 ### Install and build instructions of prerequisites